 This document of the Department of Energy was signed on May 9, 2025, by Chris Wright, Secretary, U.S. Department of Energy.
-That document with the original signature and date is maintained by DOE.
 For administrative purposes only, and in compliance with requirements of the Office of the Federal Register, the undersigned DOE Federal Register Liaison Officer has been authorized to sign and submit the document in electronic format for publication, as an official document of the Department of Energy.
 This administrative process in no way alters the legal effect of this document upon publication in the Federal Register.

 Signed in Washington, DC, on May 9, 2025.
-Jennifer Hartzell,
+Treena V. Garrett,

-Alternate Federal Register Liaison Officer, U.S. Department of Energy.
+Federal Register Liaison Officer, U.S. Department of Energy.

-For the reasons set forth in the preamble, DOE is proposing to amend part 430 of chapter II, subchapter D, of title 10 of the Code of Federal Regulations, to read as set forth:
+For the reasons set forth in the preamble, DOE is proposing to amend part 430 of chapter II, subchapter D, of title 10 of the Code of Federal Regulations, as set forth below: